Project description

 1) Coordination of management by a patient-tailored, interdisciplinary health professional consortium (HPC), including hospital- and home-based professionals, with a case manager;

-3) Proposal of self-management guidelines according to intrinsic capacity evaluation by geriatrician for patient-driven improvement of independent living;
+3) Proposal of self-management guidelines according to intrinsic capacity evaluation by geriatrician for patient driven improvement of independent living;

-4) Structured collection of data from electronic health record into a dashboard made available to HPC members as well as patient and caregiver, thanks to its capacity to securely interoperate with all electronic health records including software managing medical data.
+4) Structured collection of data from electronic health records into a dashboard made available to HPC members as well as patient and caregiver, thanks to its capacity to securely interoperate with all electronic health records including software managing medical data.

-The whole approach will be co-designed with patients, informal care givers and health professionals.
+The whole approach will be co-designed with patients, informal caregivers and health professionals.

 Call for proposal